 The mood, despite the increasing gravity of the subject material, is rarely grave.
 Williams Brown makes a lot of jokes, and fills the book’s margins with doodles: a squiggly Linda Belcher from Bob's Burgers, anthropomorphic bones, a sketch of her dog.
-She is generous and optimistic even when she gets serious.
-The buoyancy, she’s fully aware, might put some people off.
+She is generous and optimistic even when she gets serious, and the buoyancy, she’s fully aware, might put some people off.

 “I think a perfectly reasonable person could look at this book and be like, ‘She’s not taking it seriously enough.’
 I’m sure my mother has had that exact thought,” Williams Brown says.
-“I think it’s a fair critique.
-I certainly don’t want to make light of mental illness in general.”
+“I think it’s a fair critique.”
 But her story, she says, is hers, and lightness “is a way of telling the story the way I want to hear it, and in a way that allows me to continue being in the world.”

 Take the word “insane,” right there in the title, and loaded with potential stigma.
 “I sort of love the idea of being a wealthy, frail Victorian woman who takes to bed with exhaustion and then has multiple martinis delivered to her throughout the day,” Williams Brown says.
 “You can be like, ‘Mental health is a front-and-center part of my struggle each and every day,’ but it’s so much more fun to be like, ‘I was insane, Theodore, help me!’
-I tend to take the worst things and figure out what's funny about them.
-[I tried] to balance my desire to tell a story that will hopefully reach people with the fact that I don't want to make something that's destructive to people's serenity.”
+I tend to take the worst things and figure out what's funny about them.”

 Williams Brown will be at Salem's Willamette Heritage Center on July 25 for a 4 p.m. in-person book launch event.